Hybrid work: what is hybrid work and why do employees want it?

 The value of hybrid work

-A recent survey we conducted with Wakefield Research shows that almost half of employees (47%) would likely look for a job if their employer didn’t offer flexible work opportunities.
-It’s clear employees see value in hybrid work, but what attracts them to this kind of work?
+A recent survey we conducted with Wakefield Research shows that almost half of employees (47%) would likely look for a job if their employer doesn’t adopt a flexible working model.
+So employees clearly see value in hybrid work.
+But what attracts them to a hybrid work model?
 Let’s look at some of the perks of hybrid work for employees and their companies.

 In an office-first model, people are expected to be on the clock between 9 am and 5 pm every workday.
-Hybrid work gives employees more flexibility to get work done when they’re most productive.
+In a hybrid work model, employees have more flexibility to get work done when they’re most productive.
 For example, some people work best early in the morning while others do better in the evening.
 They can also choose to work with teammates on-site or do heads-down work from a remote location.

 A recent study by Slack found that flexibility is a key reason employees are attracted to the hybrid work model.
 Finding balance is easier in a flexible work arrangement.
 When employees have more control of their work schedules, they can free up time to take care of the things that crop up in their personal lives—whether it’s running an errand, picking up kids from daycare, or being home for a delivery.